peacey/split-vpn/README.md

 <details>
   <summary>Click here to see the instructions for wireguard-go (software implementation).</summary>

-  * **Prerequisuite:** Make sure the wireguard-go container is installed as instructed at the [wireguard-go repo](https://github.com/boostchicken/udm-utilities/tree/master/wireguard-go).
+  * **PREREQUISITE:** Make sure the wireguard-go container is installed as instructed at the [wireguard-go repo](https://github.com/boostchicken/udm-utilities/tree/master/wireguard-go).
 After this step, you should have the directory `/mnt/data/wireguard` and the run script `/mnt/data/on_boot.d/20-wireguard.sh` installed.
   * The wireguard-go container only supports a single interface - wg0.
 This means you cannot connect to multiple wireguard servers.
 If you want to use multiple servers with this script, then use the WireGuard kernel module instead as explained above.
   * wireguard-go is a software implementation of WireGuard, and will have reduced performance compared to the kernel module.
 However, wireguard-go is not dependent on your UDM/P's kernel version, and will not break when your UDM/P updates.